 Workshop Grade Analysis

 Making fair judgments and setting fair assessments of student performance is a challenging task for teaching staff.
 From clearly communicated learning goals, grading criteria, answer keys, assessment plans and rubrics, teaching staff employ a variety of tools to ensure their assessments are transparent, valid and reliable.
 But what happens after all grading has been completed?
-Are the scores higher than expected, are more students failing than usual, should certain patterns in the data instantly ring alarm bells or can we really read anything into this at all?
+Are the scores higher than expected, are more students failing than usual or can we really read anything into this at all?
 In this workshop we’ll discuss real cases and go through examples to give you an idea of what you can glean from such data and become better informed about the quality of assessment in your departments.

 Fostering students' employability, wellbeing and resilience